PyromancerBoom/Orbital23/README.md

 ## Performance

-On Load testing with 3 instances of User Service and 3 instances of Asset Management Service, we were able to have the following benchmarks:
+On Load testing with Postman, we were able to have the following benchmarks:
+The lower the blue line is, the better.
+The red line indicates rate.

 ![performance1](perf-25users-mvp.png)
+2 instances of User Service and 3 instances of Asset Management Service

 - Users : 25
 - Total time : 5 mins